On June 29th I gave a demo of ICE at an event called The Successful Repository.

 I use ICE to look after my stuff (that is back it up, and keep track of document versions).

-Admin stuff like tax spreadsheets.
+- A couple of book-proposals. - Admin stuff like tax spreadsheets.

 More stuff in ICE: RUBRIC project